pushkar100/notes-clean-code-architecture/3-functions.md

 1. An adequate number could be 2 or less, but don't obsess over it
 2. If you need to increase the arguments, use an object as an "options" parameter to group together multiple arguments.
 3. Using an object to grouped parameters has an added benefit in the sense that it creates a higher-level abstraction, closer to business logic

+**Note:**

+Three arguments should be avoided if possible.
+Anything more than that should be consolidated!

 ```javascript
 // Bad!